odriverobotics/ODrive/Firmware/README.md

 <br><br>
 ## Downloading and Installing Tools
 ### Getting a programmer
-__Note:__ If you don't plan to make major firmware modifications you can use the built-in DFU feature.
+__Note:__ If you have ODrive v3.5 and newer, and don't plan to make major firmware modifications you can use the built-in DFU feature.
 In this case you don't need an SWD programmer and you can skip OpenOCD related instructions.

 Get a programmer that supports SWD (Serial Wire Debugging) and is ST-link v2 compatible.
 You can get them really cheap on [eBay](http://www.ebay.co.uk/itm/ST-Link-V2-Emulator-Downloader-Programming-Mini-Unit-STM8-STM32-with-20CM-Line-/391173940927?hash=item5b13c8a6bf:g:3g8AAOSw~OdVf-Tu) or many other places.